bkbilly/Routario/docs/configuration.md

 ## Geocoding (Optional)

-Reverse geocoding populates start/end addresses on trips.
+Reverse geocoding populates start/end addresses on trips (stored in the database for future use).

 | Variable | Default | Description |
 |---|---|---|